helloamigohq/take-home-exercise/README.md

 1. On the website homepage, the client would like the team member name linked to a new view that shows that specific team member's information, including first name, title, e-mail address, phone number, and biography.
 You'll need to create a new action in the directory controller and update the routes.rb file to implement the new view.

-1. On the new view, the team member's name should be set to green by using Bootstrap's color utilities (https://getbootstrap.com/docs/5.0/utilities/colors/).
+1. On the new view, the team member's name should be set to green using Bootstrap's color utilities (https://getbootstrap.com/docs/5.0/utilities/colors/).

+## Questions

+Please don't hesitate to ask me any questions!